kanidm/webauthn-rs/README.md

 Known BROKEN Keys/Harwdare
 --------------------------

-### Broken

 * Pixel 3a / Pixel 4 + Chrome - Does not send correct attestation certificates,
   and ignores requested algorithms.
 Not resolved.
 * Windows Hello with Older TPMs - Often use RSA-SHA1 signatures over attestation which may allow credential compromise/falsification.

-### Fixed

-* Windows 10 / Windows 11 + Firefox 98 - When aaguid is meant
-  to be 16 bytes of 0, it emits a single 0 byte.
-This should be resolved as of 2022-04-17
-* BUG in Safari, NOT Apple Passkeys (was: passkeys do not identify themself as a transferable credential, and should be considered to be floating.)

 Standards Compliance
 --------------------